 Meet Your Personal Voice Instructor

 She began her career teaching elementary music for several years before she began teaching private music lessons.
-This led her to pursue her Master's Degree from Shenandoah University in Vocal Pedagogy with a concentration in Contemporary Commercial Music to gain more knowledge in teaching a wide variety of genres.
+This led her back to Shenandoah University to pursue her Master's Degree in Vocal Pedagogy with a concentration in Contemporary Commercial Music.
+Here, she gained more knowledge in teaching a wide variety of genres and studied evidence-based voice teaching.

-Along with teaching, Haley is an avid singer-songwriter and loves to perform to be able to share her passion for music.
+Since graduating with her Masters Degree in 2024, Haley has been focused on performing and writing music as well as teaching.
+She released her first single, Lucid Dreaming, in March 2025.
+Haley loves to perform to be able to share her passion for music.
 She is continually working to craft her artistry through writing and performing.

 Teaching Philosophy